databrickslabs/overwatch/docs-compose/overwatch_docs/content/_index.md

 This customer had >1000 named users with >400 daily active users with a contract price with Databricks over $2MM/year.
 Overwatch costs them approximately $8 USD / day to run which includes storage, compute, and DBUs. $8 / day == approximately $3,000 / year or **0.15% of Databricks contract price**.
 This is just a single reference customer but cost monitoring for your Overwatch job should be the same as any other job you run.
-At this specific customer, Overwatch was used to discover > $2MM / year in savings between Databricks and their cloud provider.
-This additional
-$2MM/year enabled this customer to greatly accelerate its backlog and significantly lower cost of ownership.
+At the time of this writing Overwatch has only been deployed as a pilot and has already proven several million dollars in value.
+The savings customers found through these efficiency improvements allowed them to accelerate their backlogs, permanently lower the total cost of ownership, and even take on additional exploratory efforts.

 ## How It Works
 Overwatch has two primary modes, Historical & Realtime